You remember school, and then school ended and you had some training at work, and then you were the boss, and you started your own business.

 Make your company better by making your employees better – and happier in the process.

 Get employee buy-in with a mission statement they love… because they wrote it.
-Hire me for a 3-part Mission Statement crafting plan.
+Hire me for a Mission Statement workshop.